BudgetAirpods/InsanityRemastered/README.md

 # Insanity Remastered
 A mod for Lethal Company that adds more features to the insanity mechanic.

+This is a client-sided mod as it would be odd if other players could see your hallucinations.

 **This mod is far from being done.
 This is only the first version.
 I have much more planned for this mod.**
 ## Reworks